-Advanced Topics in Theatre Design (3).
-Prereq: THE 205
+405 Advanced Topics in Theatre Design (3).
+Petition Required

 An advanced exploration of an area of theatre design.
 Topics vary from semester to semester.
 Topics may include scenic design, costume design, rendering, drafting, etc. May be repeated for credit provided the topic is different.
-(Fall, Even years; Spring, Even years)
+(On Demand)